Shop Like A Canadian!

-- Quinoa – Ontario & Saskatchewan (Katan Kitchens / Quinta Quinoa) Saskatchewan (Canadian Quinoa) and B.C (Fieldstone Organics).
+- Quinoa both golden and black – Ontario (Katan Kitchens / Quinta Quinoa) Saskatchewan (Canadian Quinoa) and B.C (Fieldstone Organics).
 Flavour is boosted simply because they’re so fresh.

-- Pressed to order Sunflower oil – with the closure of the last sunflower pressing plant in Manitoba, we now rely on smaller processors.
+- Hard to find pressed-to-order Sunflower oil – with the closure of the last sunflower pressing plant in Manitoba, we now rely on smaller processors.

 - Camelina oil – Three Farmers — love this oil’s flavour…grassy and fresh!